hyosung11/Launch-School/Courses/journal.md

 21:11 Finished TTT Game.
 Going to watch TV with Sohee before bed.
 I'll work on Lesson 5 > Assignment 8.
 OO TTT Code Discussion tomorrow.

+## 202203015 화요일

+05:59 It's a minute before my study session with Alex and I am ready for another day of studying and learning.

+06:01 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS120 > Lesson 5: More Object Oriented Programming
+   * [x] 3.
+Study Session with Laurent
+   * [x] 4.
+Study Session with Michael
+   * [x] 5.
+Read *The Coding Career Handbook*
+     * [x] Chapter 21: Strategy and
+     * [x] Chapter 22: Learning Gears
+     * [x] Chapter 23: Specialist or Generalist

+2. What will you do today?
+   * [ ] 1.
+Study Session with Alex
+   * [ ] 2.
+JS120 > Lesson 5: More Object Oriented Programming
+   * [ ] 3.
+Study Session with Laurent
+   * [ ] 4.
+JS129 Study Group
+   * [ ] 5.
+Anki Cards Review
+   * [ ] 6.
+Read *The Coding Career Handbook*
+     * [ ]  Chapter 24: Betting on Technologies
+     * [ ]  Chapter 25: Profit Centers vs Cost Centers

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I can put in a good chunk of time today.